chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 allow the Kubernetes etcd cluster to be used as a datastore

-### weave
+### Weave Net

-Paul Fremantle's synopsis of weave.
+Paul Fremantle's synopsis of Weave Net.

-Weave supports an overlay network that can span different cloud networking configurations, simplifying running legacy workloads on Kubernetes.
+Weave Net supports an overlay network that can span different cloud networking configurations, simplifying running legacy workloads on Kubernetes.
 For example, Weave supports multicast, even when the underlying network doesn't.
 Weave can configure the underlying VPC networking and bypass the overlay when running on